Newspaper and Printing Presses Act: 1971–1974: Introduction of Newspaper and Printing Presses Act

-In 1971, Prime Minister Lee Kuan Yew made revelations of foreign interferences in three local newspapers, the Singapore Herald, one unnamed newspaper, and the Nanyang Siang Pau in what he called a 'black operation' against Singapore.
-The unnamed newspaper received funding from communists elements, while the Singapore Herald would receive funding via a Hong Kong company registered by persons with 'dummy names'.
+In 1971, Prime Minister Lee Kuan Yew made revelations of foreign interferences in three local newspapers, the Singapore Herald, Eastern Sun, and the Nanyang Siang Pau in what he called a 'black operation' against Singapore.
+Eastern Sun had received funding from communists elements, while the Singapore Herald would receive funding via a Hong Kong company registered by persons with 'dummy names'.
 The newspaper would then Lee later alleged that an American agency was involved with the funding of the Singapore Herald, of which the United States Department of State denied.
 Nanyang Siang Pau though initially took an anti-communist line, all but to gain a foothold with the local population, would slowly write articles that were more friendly to the Chinese communists thoughts.
 The Singapore Herald was shut down within the year, and majority of its staff were absorbed into other media companies, hotels, and airlines.

 The Newspaper and Printing Presses Bill was introduced to the Parliament of Singapore on 14 March 1974, the wake of three Singaporean newspaper crises to an earlier closure of two Singaporean newspapers, the Singapore Herald, the Eastern Sun, and the detention of four Nanyang Siang Pau executives.
 The Bill sought to prevent foreign ownership of Singapore newspapers via the following means: